yitzchak/common-lisp-jupyter/README.md

 ### Requirements

-- [Roswell][] with a supported Common Lisp implementation.
+- [Roswell][] or a system-wide installed Common Lisp implementation.
 Currently [Clozure Common Lisp][CCL], [Embeddable Common Lisp][ECL] and [Steel Bank Common Lisp][SBCL] are known to work.
 Other implementations which support the [Bordeaux Threads][] package might work.